Report an Incident

 At Texas Tech, students, faculty, staff, and community members can make a report in a variety of ways:

-- You would like the University to take action and investigate the incident
+- You would like the University to facilitate an informal resolution or investigate the incident.

 - Emotional support and processing after an incident